 #10-Appeal to an emotion

 People are moved by emotions and will respond with more energy when you can trigger an emotional response.
 The shock and awe effect creates curiosity, amazement, surprise and intrigue.
-Being original will earn you the extra clicks.
+Being original will earn you the extra clicks and increase your click-through rate.
 When you can surprise a reader your words make a greater impact on their intrigue.

 - 20.37% of the total blog posts used numbers within their title